mox17/visual-reqm2-electron/README.md

 listed along with the count of each safetyclass represented by specobjects of this doctype.

 There are arrows indicating providescoverage/linksto relations and stippled arrows for fulfilledby relations.
-Green arrows are supposed to indicate permitted relations and red arrows to indicate relations that are violating safety rules.
+GREEN arrows are supposed to indicate permitted relations and RED arrows to indicate relations that are violating safety rules.

+Visual ReqM2 has a log of various problems detected.
+This is accessible through the `issues` button in the upper right corner.

 ### Configuration of safety rules

 Now, Visual ReqM2 does not know all there is to know about safety rules, but it provides a mechanism to configure permitted links based on \<doctype> and \<safetyclass> of the specobjects at the ends of a link.

-Visual ReqM2 will construct a string for each relation with doctype and safetyclass for each end.
+Visual ReqM2 will construct a string for each relation with doctype and safetyclass for each end of the relation.
 Each **"doctype:safetyclass>doctype:safetyclass"** string will then be tested against an array of **regular expressions**, until one of them match, or all expressions have failed.